 Back at the DEA, after looking over video of a methylamine heist (not realizing Walt was involved) and theorizing that the thieves cooked the blue meth for Tuco, Hank attends a party held to congratulate him for bring down Tuco Salamanca.
 His colleagues present him with a gift: Tuco's "grill", preserved in a cube of lucite.

-- Armor-Piercing Question: After Walt lists off all of the stressful things in his life, capping off with the fact that he'll be dead in 18 months, Walt asks the doctor "you ask why I ran?"
-The doctor is noticeably shaken for a moment before continuing his questions.
+- Armor-Piercing Question: After Walt lists off all of the stressful things in his life, capping off with the fact that he'll be dead in 18 months, Walt asks the doctor "you ask why I ran?".

 - Be as Unhelpful as Possible: When brought in to the station as a witness against Jesse following Tuco's death, Hector refuses to respond to any questions except those regarding the current location and date, and that was just to make sure he wasn't senile.
 He finishes his interrogation by shitting on the station floor.
 As Gomez points out, an "OG Latino gangbanger" would never help the feds.